Rembrandt House Museum: Collection

 In 2021, The Rembrandt House Museum received a painting from Mr. and Mrs. Hoogsteder to support the museum during the Covid crisis.
-The new acquisition is the painting Shepherdess in a Landscape from ca. 1641, made by Ferdinand Bol, one of Rembrandt's most famous pupils.
+The new acquisition is the painting Shepherdess in a Landscape from c.
+1641, made by Ferdinand Bol, one of Rembrandt's most famous pupils.
 The painting hangs in Rembrandt's former living room and bedroom.

 In 2022, the museum purchased four contemporary works of art by Natasja Kensmil and Milan Gies.
 The museum also owns contemporary art by (amongst others) Marlene Dumas, Reinder Homan, Iriée Zamblé and Timothy Voges.

 Exhibitions

 The modern museum wing hosts temporary exhibitions throughout the year with works of art by Rembrandt, his contemporaries and his (contemporary) followers.
 During the national Rembrandt Year in 2019, The Rembrandt House Museum showed three exhibitions: Rembrandt's Social Network, Inspired by Rembrandt and Laboratory Rembrandt.
-Other high-profile exhibits were Peter Vos: Metamorphosis (2016), Rembrandt's Naked Truth (2016), Glenn Brown (2017), Govert Flinck and Ferdinand Bol (2017-2018), HERE.
+Other high-profile exhibits were Peter Vos: Metamorphosis (2016), Rembrandt's Naked Truth (2016), Glenn Brown (2017), Govert Flinck and Ferdinand Bol (2017–2018), HERE.
 Black in Rembrandt's time (2020), Hansken, Rembrandt's Elephant (2021) and RAW (2022).